Sakib-203-15-3883/Learn-React-in-depth/README.md

 21. Inspecting with React Dev Tools
 22. How React Works [ root component , virtual dom , react dom ]
 23. Forms in React
 24. Update state from previous state [ with example ]
+25. Manually change  ui with useState